robot0826/Visual_servoing/README.md

 ## Comments
 - The eye-in-hand approach is the most challenging among visual servoing methods
   - The error arises because the camera and the manipulator move simultaneously to track the tag
+  - The tag is easy to be out of the camera frame compared to other methods
 - Hand tremors make vibrations to the desired end-effector frame as well as the camera frame
   - Moving average filters or Kalman filters may help
 - High-level control using the ROS action server-client makes delays
   - Low-level control in Kinova API may help